grinic/nextflow-basics/exercises/scripts/ex0_python_script/readme.md

 In this example, we use the output of one process as input of the next one.

-Also, we use publishdir to place the ouput of the last process in the projectdir.
+Also, we use `publishDir` to place the output of the last process in the projectDir folder.

+# `ex6.nf`

+We try saving in a subfolder the output, and arrange them in publishDir using the same subfolder structure.